ChandlerJayCalkins/dnd_spellbook_maker/README.md

 # dnd_spellbook_maker
-Library for making pdf documents of spells that a D&D character has.
+Library for making pdf documents of spells that a 5th edition D&D character has.

 ## Quickstart